Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   <span style="font-weight: 400;">Some things in the SDK are stored persistently, for example, request queue, event queue etc. Those should be stored in the device storage.</span>
 </p>
 <p>
   <span style="font-weight: 400;">If possible, those persistent values should be segmented by the appKey.
-That means that for every appKey there should be different storage for their queues.</span>
+That means that for every appKey there should be different storage for their queues.</span><span style="font-weight: 400;"></span>
 </p>
 <h1>Request queue</h1>
 <p>